-The IRS will begin accepting and processing tax returns in January 2017.
+The IRS will begin accepting and processing tax returns beginning on January 23, 2017.

 When Can You File Taxes in 2017?

 Most tax preparers will allow you to enter and submit your tax return beginning the first week of January 2017.
 You don’t need to wait for the IRS to start accepting tax returns to start, but you must have the proper forms and paperwork.
 Some forms are not available until mid January and some even later.
 When you submit your return before the IRS begins processing, it will sit in a “queue” and be held until the date that the IRS will officially accept tax returns.
 If you e-file early and it sits in queue, your return may be sent to the IRS early in a test batch.
 This has resulted in early direct deposits in the past, but also major glitches because they are tests after all.

 Where is the IRS Refund Cycle Chart?